-Please briefly identify and explain the new substantive provisions, the substantive changes to existing sections, or both where appropriate.
-(More detail about these changes is requested in the "Detail of changes" section.)
+Please identify and explain the new substantive provisions, the substantive changes to existing sections, or both where appropriate.
+A more detailed discussion is required under the "All changes made in this regulatory action" section.

-The amended regulations would accomplish the following:
+The amended regulations will accomplish the following: